Child support assessment

 If you do not tell us about your deployment and we do not know your current details, you might pay too much child support, fall behind in your payments, build up a debt or not receive the correct amount.

-You can update your details using Child Support Online Services or call us on 131 272.
+You can update your details using Child Support online accounts or call us on 131 272.

 If you do not have time to talk to us before you go